How to Start Watercolor Painting for Beginners in 2025

 You’ll want a painting palette to mix your colors and make sure you have the right amount of water added for the color you want.
 The amount of water you mix with the pigment will determine the shade of your color.
 The palette is an essential tool for watercolor painting for beginners and pros alike.

-Water and Cloth/Papertowels
+Water and a Cloth

 Best Watercolor Paints for Beginners

 There are three different watercolor grades available on the market: children’s, student and artist.
-Student grade is generally the most recommended when it comes to watercolor painting for beginners.
-The Winsor & Newton set is a great student grade set of 24 different colors, making it one of the best watercolor paints for beginners.
+Student grade paints strike a balance between affordability and quality that's perfect for starting watercolor painting for beginners.
+The Winsor & Newton set is a great student-grade set of 24 different colors, making it one of the best watercolor sets for beginners.

 Best Watercolor Brushes for Beginners